innocentperos/innocentperos/README.md

 - 👋 Hi, I’m @innocentperos
-- 👀 I’m interested in .#frontend and backend activity with javascript and python
+- 👀 I’m interested in #frontend and backend activity with javascript and python
-- 💞️ I’m know in javascript, python, javascript and java
+- 💞️ I’m proficient in javascript, python, and java
-- 🌱 I’m currently learning .UI/UX , mongoose
+- 🌱 I’m currently learning flutter ,
 - 💞️ I’m looking to collaborate on react, vue, express and django projects
 - 📫 How to reach me innocentperos@yahoo.com